mtjon/introduction-to-dsh/intro.md

 <!--s-->
 ## MQTT
-- _Lightweight_ messaging protocol
+- Messaging protocol based around publish and subscribe<!-- .element: class="fragment" data-fragment-index="1"-->
-- Allows subscribe and publish <!-- .element: class="fragment" data-fragment-index="1"-->
+- _Lightweight_
-- Widespread in the  <!-- .element: class="fragment" data-fragment-index="2" --> *Internet of Things* <!-- .element: class="fragment" data-fragment-index="2" -->
+- Widespread use in the <!-- .element: class="fragment" data-fragment-index="2" --> *Internet of Things (IoT)* <!-- .element: class="fragment" data-fragment-index="2" -->
 - Suitable for many simultaneous connections <!-- .element: class="fragment" data-fragment-index="3" -->
 - ISO/IEC 20922 and OASIS standard <!-- .element: class="fragment" data-fragment-index="4" -->
-- Subscription-based with fine-grained access control<!-- .element: class="fragment" -->
+- Fine-grained access control<!-- .element: class="fragment" -->

 Note: MQTT is a very good way to get data on the DSH.
 As a sidenote:
-- Sensor op een brug, die een bericht stuurt wanneer de brug open gaat (en anders slaapt)
+- Sensor on a bridge, which sleeps unless the bridge state (open/closed) changes
-- Deurschakelaar, die voor iedere opening een berichtje stuurt
+- Door contact, which sends a message when the door opens
-- Temperatuurssensor in een gekoelde scheepscontainer
+- Temperaturesensor in a refrigirated shipping container
-- Actieve hartmonitor, die 'events' detecteert
+- Active heartmonitor, which sends messages on `events` (think irregular heartrate)
-- GPS op een mobiele telefoon (owntracks, Casper z'n telefoon)
+- GPS on a smartphone (owntracks, Casper's phone)
-- Beveiligingscamera, die een foto van het gezicht van een overtreder doorstuurt
+- Security camera, which sends the picture of the intruder

 <!--v-->
 ## Do I have to use MQTT?